dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 ### Arrays

 *Arrays* are *reference types*, directly extending `java.lang.Object`.
 That is as true for `char[]` as for `String[]`.
-Arrays have a *fixed size*, and on array creation the elements of the array get their default values (which as `null` for arrays of reference types).
+Arrays have a *fixed size*, and on array creation the elements of the array get their default values (which is `null` for arrays of reference types).

 Below follow some examples taken from the "OCP book".
 Creating an array of primitive types: